saadq/Materialize/messages/install.md

-## Material Theme for Sublime Text 3
+## Materialize for Sublime Text 3

-For more information on the Material Theme: https://github.com/equinusocio/material-theme
+For more information on the Materialize: https://github.com/equinusocio/material-theme

 **********************************************************************************************